Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 In addition to the dead space problem, they had not foreseen miniaturized mainstream CO2 sensors could be easily broken by the disposable adapters.
 This happened because the disposable adapters are now relatively bigger and stronger!

-Undeniable confirmation the fragile miniaturized CO2 sensor is of poor design, and easily broken
+The fragile miniaturized CO2 sensor is clearly of poor design, and easily broken

-Key point is, it does not last
+The Key point is, it does not last

-Users should aware the mandatory need for network isolation units when connecting Life Scope VS bedside monitors to a Central Nurse Station
+Beware the mandatory need for network isolation units when connecting Life Scope VS bedside monitors to a Central Nurse Station

 For hardwired Ethernet networking, a Life Scope VS bedside monitor equipped with a non-isolated Ethernet LAN interface when connecting to a real-time LAN network is a danger to the patient.
 It is mandatory to observe patient electrical safety by using a network isolation unit to protect the patients.